Love Family (TV series)

-Love Family (有愛一家人 (yǒu ài yī jiā rén)) is a 2013 till 2014 Taiwanese romance, family, comedy television series produced by Sanlih E-Television.
-Starring Chris Wang and Serena Fang as the main leads, with Jack Lee and Amanda Chou as the main supporting leads.
+Love Family (有愛一家人 (yǒu ài yī jiā rén)) is a 2013-2014 Taiwanese romantic-comedy television series produced by Sanlih E-Television.
+The 72-episode series starred Chris Wang and Serena Fang as the main leads, with Jack Lee and Amanda Chou as the main supporting leads.
 The Chinese title literally translates to "A Loving Family", which is in reference to the main female lead's character family.
-Filming took place from October 9, 2013 till January 29, 2014 and was filmed as the drama aired.
+Filming took place from October 9, 2013 till January 29, 2014 and the series started airing while filming was still underway.
 First original broadcast began October 29, 2013 on SETTV channel airing weekly from Monday till Friday at 8:00-9:00 pm.
-Final episode aired on February 10, 2014 with 72 episodes total.
+The final episode aired on February 10, 2014.

 Synopsis

 Rich heir Wan Sheng Ren has only 100 days to find a girl he briefly encountered when he was young that he calls "Little Angel" or else his parents will force him into an arranged marriage in order to inherit the family business.
-The problem with finding his "Little Angel" is he doesn't know her name or remember how to go to the place where he first met her since he was only seven than.
+The problem with finding his "Little Angel" is he doesn't know her name or remember how to go to the place where he first met her since he was only seven then.
 One day he sees on television a family run inn with the same flower logo as the handkerchief "Little Angel" left for him.
-He heads out to find his "Little Angel", but when he arrives at the inn he's not sure who exactly is his "Little Angel", so he decides to apply for a job at the inn in order to try and figure out who "Little Angel" is.
+He heads out to find his "Little Angel", but when he arrives at the inn he is not sure who exactly is his "Little Angel", so he decides to apply for a job at the inn in order to try and figure that out.